 What Would You Do With Your Summer Otherwise?

 Do you already have alternative summer plans that will stand out on your college application?
-Remember, this doesn’t need to be anything fancy; many colleges will be just as impressed by your maturity for working!
-Highlight dedication shown by a full-time summer job helping support family instead of an international volunteering trip.
+Remember, this doesn’t need to be anything fancy; many colleges will be just as impressed by your maturity in working!
+Highlight dedication showed by a full-time summer job helping support family instead of an international volunteering trip.

 If you don’t have other summer plans, though, don’t let those sunny vacation days fade away.
 They can slip through your fingers and leave you with nothing to show for them.
 A pre-college program can be a great way to make the most of your free time.
 You’ll learn, mature, grow, and develop a deeper understanding of what the college experience will be.

 How Are Your Applications Looking?

 Having gone through a pre-college program gives you something to put on your applications; especially so, if you go to a pre-college program at your top choice college.
 This is a fantastic way of demonstrating genuine interest in the school.
 Therefore, it will give you a leg up in various other parts of your application as well.
 You’ll be familiar with the college, and able to speak in your essays about the specifics.

 Even on your other applications, having completed a pre-college program can be a great selling point.
 You can use it as an example of: